New Quay: Dylan Thomas

-evenings” and he was happy there, as his letters reveal.
-His ten months at Majoda were the most fertile period of his adult life, a second flowering said his first biographer, Constantine FitzGibbon, "with a great outpouring of poems."
+evenings."
+(Note: The pub was the Black Lion; he was happy there, as his letters reveal.)
+His ten months at Majoda were the most fertile period of his adult life, "a second flowering" said his first biographer, Constantine FitzGibbon, "with a great outpouring of poems."
 These Majoda poems, including making a start on Fern Hill, provided nearly half the poems of Deaths and Entrances, published in 1946.
+(Note: Further work was done on Fern Hill in July and August 1945 at Blaencwm, the family cottage in Carmarthenshire.
+A draft of the poem was sent to David Tennant on 28 August 1945 Fern Hill received its first publication in Horizon magazine in October 1945.)

 There were four film scripts as well, and a radio script, Quite Early One Morning, about a walk around New Quay.
-This radio script has been described by Professor Walford Davies as "a veritable storehouse of phrases, rhythms and details later resurrected or modified for Under Milk Wood."
+This radio script was described by Professor Walford Davies as "a veritable storehouse of phrases, rhythms and details later resurrected or modified for Under Milk Wood."
+(Note: For example, the “done-by-hand water colours” of Quite Early One Morning appear later as First Voice's “watercolours done by hand” in Under Milk Wood.)
 Not since his late teenage years had Thomas written so much.
 His second biographer, Paul Ferris, concluded that "on the grounds of output, the bungalow deserves a plaque of its own."
-Thomas’s third biographer, George Tremlett, concurred, describing the time in New Quay as “one of the most creative periods of Thomas’s life.”
+Thomas's third biographer, George Tremlett, concurred, describing the time in New Quay as "one of the most creative periods of Thomas's life."

 New Quay is often cited as an inspiration for the village of Llareggub in Under Milk Wood.
 Walford Davies, for example, has concluded that New Quay "was crucial in supplementing the gallery of characters Thomas had to hand for writing Under Milk Wood."
 FitzGibbon had come to a similar conclusion, noting that "Llareggub resembles New Quay more closely [than Laugharne] and many of the characters derive from that seaside village in Cardiganshire..."
 Writing in January 1954, just days before the first BBC broadcast of the play, its producer, Douglas Cleverdon, noted that Thomas "wrote the first half within a few months; then his inspiration seemed to fail him when he left New Quay..."
-And one of Thomas's closest friends, Ivy Williams of Brown's Hotel, Laugharne, has said "Of course, it wasn't really written in Laugharne at all.
+One of Thomas's closest friends, Ivy Williams of Brown's Hotel, Laugharne, has said "Of course, it wasn't really written in Laugharne at all.
 It was written in New Quay, most of it."
-Jack Patrick Evans, landlord of the Black Lion in New Quay, has provided an account of Thomas gathering material for the play in the pub: “...he seemed to do his best writing among us local people – he was always with a pad on his knees...Always busy, making notes of any local characters who came in."
+(Note: Ivy’s husband, Ebie, also recalls visiting New Quay on several occasions, staying in the Black Lion (p.187).)
+Jack Patrick Evans, landlord of the Black Lion in New Quay, has provided an account of Thomas gathering material for the play in the pub: "...he seemed to do his best writing among us local people – he was always with a pad on his knees...
+Always busy, making notes of any local characters who came in."